 - small intestine: 0-24 hours

 - colon: 48-72 hours

-Improving postoperative ileus is often determined as much clinically as radiographically, with resumption of oral intake and flatus.
+Improving postoperative ileus is often determined clinically as much as radiographically, with the resumption of oral intake and flatus.

-- generalised, uniform, gaseous distension of the large and small bowel
+- generalized, uniform, gaseous distension of the large and small bowel

 - involvement of large bowel and lack of a transition point help distinguish it from small bowel obstruction

-- when localised, there may be a sentinel loop
+- when localized, there may be a sentinel loop

 History and etymology

 "Ileus" ultimately derives from είλειν ("to twist"), which also gave rise to the section of the bowel termed the "ileum".
 At one time what we now call ileus had been called the "iliack passion" because it was believed that the intestines were twisted 3.

 - 1. Brant WE, Helms CA. Fundamentals of diagnostic radiology.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781765188.
 Read it at Google Books - Find it at Amazon